Netflix and WWF team up to REWILD Our Planet

 The purpose-driven exhibition showcases the effectiveness of AR technology to bring people together and provide unique insight.
 It allows people to connect to the places they love; something which for some is only achievable through modern technology.

 The impact of Attenborough’s work has already been proven, with the drop in single-use plastic by over 50% being called The Attenborough Effect.
-With the addition of augmented reality technology, REWILD our planet will win the hearts of users worldwide.
+With the addition of augmented reality technology, REWILD our planet will win the hearts of people worldwide.

 We’ve seen brands use experiential exhibitions in the past to make consumers rethink a topic and build a stronger connection: IBM created a multisensory exhibition celebrating IBM’s 100th year, and Croatia Insurance transformed a tunnel into a timeline exhibition.